teamcfadvance/cfSpeakerList/README.md

 ```

 * Add an admin account (see [this gist](https://gist.github.com/ddspringle/9335942) for an example)
+* Configure a scheduled task for tasks/sendFeedbackRequests.cfm once per day if using feedback notifications
 * Start notifying speakers they can sign up!

 --------